sularaperera/sularaperera/ReadMe.md

 - **SQL**: Proficient in writing complex queries to extract, transform, and manipulate data efficiently.

 - **Python**: Utilizing Python for data manipulation, analysis, and automation to enhance decision-making processes.

-Azure Cloud: Experienced in working with Azure services to manage data pipelines and storage effectively.
+- **Azure Cloud**: Experienced in working with Azure services to manage data pipelines and storage effectively.

-Power BI & Tableau: Creating interactive and insightful dashboards that enable data-driven decision-making.
+- **Power BI & Tableau**: Creating interactive and insightful dashboards that enable data-driven decision-making.

-Data Modeling: Designing logical and physical data models to ensure data accuracy and integrity.
-Data Warehousing: Implementing and maintaining data warehouses to centralize and optimize data storage.
+- **Data Modeling & Warehousing**: Designing logical and physical data models to ensure data accuracy and integrity.
+Implementing and maintaining data warehouses to centralize and optimize data storage.

-Data Visualization: Transforming complex data into intuitive visualizations that tell a compelling story.
+- **Data Visualization**: Transforming complex data into intuitive visualizations that tell a compelling story.

 - 🔭 I’m currently working on an **Azure Data Engineering Project**